Slashdot

 Apple's decision to go all in on 64bit-capable devices, OS and apps has caused some trouble for Chess.com, a popular online website where people go to play chess.
 Users with a 32bit iPad are unable to play games on the website, according to numerous complaints posted over the weekend and on Monday.
 Erik, the CEO of Chess.com said in a statement, "Thanks for noticing.
 Obviously this is embarrassing and I'm sorry about it.
 As a non-developer I can't really explain how or why this happened, but I can say that we do our best and are sorry when that falls short."
 Hours later, he had an explanation: The reason that some iOS devices are unable to connect to live chess games is because of a limit in 32bit devices which cannot handle gameIDs above 2,147,483,647.
 So, literally, once we hit more than 2 billion games, older iOS devices fail to interpret that number!
 This was obviously an unforeseen bug that was nearly impossible to anticipate and we apologize for the frustration.
 We are currently working on a fix and should have it resolved within 48 hours.

 nearly impossible to anticipate?
-(Score:4, Informative)
+(Score:5, Insightful)

 This was obviously an unforeseen bug that was nearly impossible to anticipate